Global Search

 - 04 Customer satisfaction scores for navigation.

-Competitive analysis on Salesforce, HubSpot, and event platforms confirmed contextual result prioritization and unified-filter patterns are common.
+- Competitive analysis on Salesforce, HubSpot, and event platforms: contextual ranking and unified-filter patterns are common.

 Initial wireframes explored two approaches: a global-nav unified search vs a contextual search living inside each module.
 Mocked both, mapped edge cases, prototyped the preferred path.

-Refinement collaborated with eng on indexing performance and result pagination.
-The interaction model had to respect what the platform could actually handle.
+Refinement collaborated with eng on indexing and pagination; the interaction model had to respect what the platform could handle.

 REEL Open/close prototype